GPT Store: Controversy

 Despite its initial success, the GPT Store has faced criticism concerning potential copyright violations.
 Some users and companies have expressed concerns about the use of AI-generated content that may infringe on intellectual property rights.
 For instance, a teacher has alleged that some students created GPTs that provided access to content from copyrighted books.

 The ChatGPT store has also garnered false impressions of credibility and dubious categorization due to the large number of online sites that aim to mimic its features, leading to scams and misleading practices.
-Scam Detector ranked the chat.gpt store an illegitimate platform with the lowest ranking of credibility, resulting in false impressions for the actual ChatGPT store.
-The legitimate platform can only be accessed through the official GPT online website.